b3rserker/byobu-config/README.md

 # byobu-config
-My config of byobu (screen + tmux) virtual terminal, using "KDE Konsole" as upper layer
+My config of byobu (screen + tmux) virtual terminal.
+I am using "KDE Konsole" as upper layer.
+Konsole's config must be tweak before use.